-The statistic used for keywords is a variation on “word W is so-and-so times more frequent in corpus X than corpus Y”.
-The keyness score of a word is calculated according to the following formula:
+The statistics is a variation on “word W is so-and-so times more frequent in corpus X than corpus Y”.
+The formula is:

 is the normalized (per million) frequency of the word in the focus corpus,